TherieI/LearningOpenGL/Projects/02. Two Triangles Challenge/README.md

-After creating the window, we now move on to creating our first triangle.
+In this project, I mainly focused on user input and drawing a triangle.